ghanshaw/cellular-automata/README.md

 Users can add living cells to the game by dragging and dropping patterns or drawing directly on the canvas.

-The dashboard to the right of the board keeps tracks of the number of living cells at any given time.
+The dashboard to the right of the canvas keeps tracks of the number of living cells at any given time.
 This allows users to observe how quickly and successfully certain patterns propagate.
 The dashboard also includes a timeline which allows users to observe different points in the pattern's "history" or to edit that history by revisiting a previous iteration and then changing the pattern.